sandersn/sandersn.github.io/how-does-fix-with-copilot-work.md

 #### Tasks
-- Fill in pictures or gifs.
-- Find a good example for base Fix With Copilot.
 - Learn about the missing pieces of my knowledge in the code.
 - Finish writing up the code part.
+- Find a good example for base Fix With Copilot.
+- Take new pictures or gifs (with better cropping than the current set)
 - Figure out how to mention my typescript extension work?